-The Board noted that the complainants appear particularly concerned by the image of the woman in lingerie shown from the rear.
+The Board noted the complainant's concern that the advertisement is soft porn and that complainants appear particularly concerned by the image of the woman in lingerie shown from the rear.
 In this image, the Board noted the lingerie fully covers the woman's breasts and her bottom is partially exposed given the cut of the Brazilian pants, however her genitals are not visible.
-The Board considered that the size of the image, as a poster, means that the level of nudity appears high.